Feedback is deeply emotional.

 It took some time to really understand why I didn’t want to respond.
 After all, it’s not the survey’s fault.
 You see, surveys with radio buttons and form fields come from a time when the internet was largely just text-based. (cue audio of the ‘dial-up’ sound effect)

 The internet is fast-paced and highly visual, with new ways to facilitate commerce, communication, and connection.
 We’ve moved beyond just clicking radio buttons to moving ideas forward, people forward.
 We are creating really cool things, want to openly share them with the world, and thrive on what people think about them.
 It’s just hard to get that candid feedback… until now.

 That’s why we’re excited to share Vurvey with the world.

 When watching my first video feedback on Vurvey, I remember how it felt.
 Seeing the excitement in someone’s eyes and the disappointment in their face, helped me experience insights on a whole new level.
 I can understand what people think, and most importantly, why they think that way.
 It reminded me of that “real” feedback moment in Design school.
 Seeing (and hearing) this kind of feedback just feels different, personal, and inspiring.

 This past year, our team has been working with one goal in mind – make feedback more human.

 We launched in private beta with organizations who wanted to try it out.
 It was incredible!
 From validating early ideas to gathering product reviews, they explored all of the different ways that Vurvey can help gather feedback and insights from any audience.
 It opened all of our eyes to the power of what we’re actually building together.

 This may be the first time that you’re hearing about Vurvey.
 If that’s the case, we’re excited you’re here.
-We’d love for you to start a free trial and help make feedback more human.
+We’d love for you to request a demo and learn how you can help make feedback more human.